Breadcrumb

 What is pneumonia?

 Pneumonia is a lung infection that can make you very sick.
-You may cough, run a fever, and have a hard time breathing.
-For most people, pneumonia can be treated at home.
-It often clears up in 2 to 3 weeks with treatment.
-But older adults, babies, and people with other diseases can become very ill.
-They may need to be in the hospital.
+You may cough, have a fever, and have trouble breathing.
+It often clears up in a few weeks with treatment.
+It can usually be treated at home.
+But some people, like older adults and babies, may need to go to the hospital.

+Germs called bacteria or viruses usually cause pneumonia.
 Pneumonia usually starts when you breathe the germs into your lungs.
-You may be more likely to get the disease after having a cold or influenza (flu).
-These illnesses make it harder for your lungs to fight infection, so it is easier to get pneumonia.
-Having a long-term, or chronic, disease like asthma, heart disease, cancer, or diabetes also makes you more likely to get pneumonia.
+You may be more likely to get it after having a cold or influenza (flu).
+Having a chronic disease like asthma, COPD, heart disease, cancer, or diabetes also makes you more likely to get pneumonia.

 What are the symptoms?

-Your doctor will ask you about your symptoms and do a physical exam.
-He or she may order a chest X-ray and a complete blood count (CBC).
+Your doctor will ask you about your symptoms and do a physical examination.
+Your doctor may order a chest X-ray and blood tests.
 This is usually enough for your doctor to know if you have pneumonia.
-You may need more tests if you have bad symptoms, are an older adult, or have other health problems.
-In general, the sicker you are, the more tests you may need.
+You may need more tests if your symptoms are bad or you have other health problems.

 Cause